jasmine/jasmine.github.io/_tutorials/async.md

 ### Failing with callbacks

-Since Jasmine 2.1, the `done` function passed as a callback can also be used to fail the spec by using `done.fail()`, optionally passing a message or an `Error` object.
+The `done` function passed as a callback can also be used to fail the spec by using `done.fail()`, optionally passing a message or an `Error` object.

 ```javascript
 beforeEach(function(done) {